slavik925/outofmemory/content/blog/building-chat-graphql/index.md

 npm install react-router-dom
 ```

-This is ours core minimum.
+This is ours base minimum.

 ### Communication with the Server